Regret Minimization for Piecewise Linear Rewards: Contracts, Auctions, and Beyond: Bandits With Monotone Jumps Applied to Learning in Microeconomics Settings

 \section{Bandits With Monotone Jumps Applied to Learning in Microeconomics Settings}

 In this section, we show that the BwMJ framework captures several learning tasks arising from microeconomic models.
 In Section~\ref{sec:applications_contracts}, we draw a connection between BwMJ and \emph{hidden-action principal-agent}~problems.
-Specifically, we show that attaining no-regret against an optimal-in-hindsight \emph{linear} contract in an hidden-action principal-agent problem---a challenge faced by~\citet{zhu2023sample}---is equivalent to attaining no-regret in a suitably-defined BwMJ instance.
+Specifically, we show that attaining no-regret against an optimal-in-hindsight \emph{linear} contract in a hidden-action principal-agent problem---a challenge faced by~\citet{zhu2023sample}---is equivalent to attaining no-regret in a suitably-defined BwMJ instance.
 In Section~\ref{sec:applications_postedprice}, we provide an analogous connection with learning problems arising in \emph{posted-price} auctions with finitely many buyer valuations~\citep{kleinberg2003value}.
+In Section~\ref{sec:applications_firstprice}, we provide an additional application in the context of \emph{first-price} auctions.